Tramadol Prescribing, Dispensing, and Record Keeping Changes Effective March 31, 2022 - Read MoreHERE

 Step 3: Submit Your Application and Supporting Documents to the College for Review and Approval

-The College Registrar will review your application and supporting documents.
-You cannot start your internship, as described in Step 4, until your application is approved by the College Registrar.
+The College Registrar of designate will review your application and supporting documents.
+You cannot start your internship, as described in Step 4, until your application is approved by the College Registrar or designate.

 The College processes a maximum of five international pharmacy graduate applications each month.
 Applications are reviewed in the order they are received.
 If the College cannot process your application in the month it is received, the College will send you an email to let you know when it will be completed.